 The future of Sleevi’s latest proposal remains unclear as of this writing.
 Until the CA/Browser Forum officially votes on it, industry experts will no doubt continue to debate the merits of adopting shorter certificate lifetimes.
 In the meantime, Venafi global security architect Jens Sabitzer feels there are certain certificate issues on which everyone can reach agreement.

 “Organizations are seeing certificate use increase dramatically,” Sabitzer pointed out.
-“The only way organizations will be able to keep up with both of these changes is to invest in a machine identity protection program that leverages automation.
+“The only way organizations will be able to keep up with both of these changes is to invest in a machine identity management program that leverages automation.
 And, if you assume the downward pressure on certificate lifespans will continue and that certificate use will continue to increase, this investment is the only way organizations will be able to remain competitive since more and more of every business is digital."